boukestam/eth-node/blog/Node Discovery Protocol.md

 The first step is to actually find some nodes that we can connect to.
 This process is defined as the [Node Discovery Protocol](https://github.com/ethereum/devp2p/blob/master/discv4.md).
 The process goes like this:

-1. Connect to node with UDP
+1. Connect to a node with UDP
 2. Send ping
 3. Receive pong
-4. Ask for nodes
+4. Ask for nodes close to me
 5. Receive neighbor nodes
 6. Go back to step 1 for all neighbors until we have enough nodes

-To start of this process we need to know at least one node that we can connect with.
+To start this process we need to know at least one node that we can connect with.
 These starting nodes are called ```bootstrap nodes```.
 There is a list of them in the [go-ethereum repository](https://github.com/ethereum/go-ethereum/blob/master/params/bootnodes.go).
 The address for a node in that repo looks this:

 ```
 "enode://d860a01f9722d78051619d1e2351aba3f43f943f6f00718d1b9baa4101932a1f5011f16bb2b1bb35db20d6fe28fa0bf09636d26a87d31de9ec6203eeedb1f666@18.138.108.67:30303"
 ```

 The long hex string is the ID of the node.
-To go from the ID to the public key we just prepend ```04``` to the ID.
+The part after the @ symbol contains the ip address and port.
 More information about the enode url format can be found [here](https://eth.wiki/en/fundamentals/enode-url-format).
 According to the Discovery Protocol documentation all nodes have these 4 attributes:

 ```
 [ip, udp-port, tcp-port, node-id]